Managing Company's Exposed Assets ¶

 To fine-tune asset scanning in Wallarm, click the Configure button.
 From there, you can control which methods the Wallarm Scanner uses to find your company's exposed assets.
 By default, all available methods are used.

-There is also a global switcher for the Wallarm Scanner called Basic Scanner functionality.
+There is also the global switcher for the Wallarm Scanner called Basic Scanner functionality.
 This switcher enables or disables the Scanner for your entire company account, controlling both the asset scanning and vulnerability discovery processes.
 You can also find the same toggle switch in the Vulnerabilities section.
 Changing the switch in one section will automatically update the setting in the other section as well.